bitcoin-dev-project/bitcoin-dev-project/README.md

 ## Development with Live Reloading

-The Bitcoin Knowledge Project uses Gulp for live reloading and development.
+The Bitcoin Dev Project uses Gulp for live reloading and development.
 To set up the development environment, follow these steps:

 1. Run the command `npm install` to install the necessary dependencies.
 2. Run the command `gulp build` to build the project.